Paso Robles, California: Airport

 Paso Robles Municipal Airport, a regional general aviation airport, is about 5 mi northeast of downtown Paso Robles.
 Paso Robles Municipal does not offer scheduled passenger service.
 Scheduled passenger market is available at the nearby San Luis Obispo County Regional Airport, 25 mi to the south in San Luis Obispo.
 The Paso Robles airport has daily business aviation operations, in addition to serving as a large general aviation base.
 The California Department of Forestry and Fire Protection (CAL FIRE) has an air attack base at the airport.
 There, aircraft are reloaded with fire fighting chemicals, which are dropped on brush and forest fires.
 The local Civil Air Patrol squadron also operates and trains on the airbase as part of the localized squadron 103, performing training craft operations known as O-Flights in a trainer craft that is brought to a desired altitude then dropped, essentially being towed by the aircraft, cadets of the Civil Air Patrol are the most of this demographic, but the cadets also help out congestion in the airport when it is busy during the operations.
 Also, the California Highway Patrol (CHP) houses a fixed-wing aircraft, used for speed enforcement, and a helicopter, used for search and rescue.
 The area immediately surrounding the Paso Robles Airport, known as Airport Road Industrial Park, is also home to many aviation maintenance providers and facilities, as well as home to many aviation parts manufacturers and other related businesses.
 LaGuardia's Italian Deli, operating since November 2012, is the only restaurant on the field, and is located in the terminal building.

-The Paso Robles Airport hosts the Northern California Regional Aerobatic Contest which is held annually in mid-June.
+The Paso Robles Airport hosts the Northern California Regional Aerobatic Contest, which is held annually in mid-June.

+Water

+The city has a water purification treatment at its wastewater plant.
+In 2023, the city council approved a 4.5 mile to distribute the purified recycled water to vineyards and parks on the east side of the city so that they will pump less groundwater.